carpentries/instructor-training/episodes/02-practice-learning.md

 ### The Importance of Going Slowly

 > If someone feels it's too slow, they'll be a bit bored.
 If they feel it's too fast, they'll never come back to programming.
-> — Kunal Marwaha, SWC instructor
+> — Kunal Marwaha, SWC Instructor
 {: .testimonial}

 If our goal is to help novices construct an accurate and useful mental model of a new intellectual domain,